Karudhoru/MetaQuest--A-Metagenomics-Analyzer/docs/installation.md

 # MetaQuest Installation Guide

-This guide covers the complete installation process for MetaQuest, a comprehensive metagenomics analysis pipeline.
+This guide covers the complete installation process for MetaQuest, a comprehensive metagenomics analysis pipeline with enhanced pathogen detection capabilities.

 ## Table of Contents
 - [System Requirements](#system-requirements)